Insoi/Precision-Detector-BSS/README.md

 # Precision Detector for Bee Swarm Simulator

-An AHK macro that shows the time left in your precision buff and alerts when to refresh your precision in Bee Swarm Simulator.
+A draggable AHK macro window that displays the time remaining on your precision buff and alerts you when it's time to refresh it in Bee Swarm Simulator.

 ![AHK](https://img.shields.io/badge/.AHK-AutoHotkey-green)